 “The point is that, well, you're really good with patterns.”
 Master Owens stated.
-“Memorizing them, understanding them, understanding how one pattern can effect another...these are your strengths.
+“Memorizing them, understanding them, understanding how one pattern can affect another...these are your strengths.
 Not to mention your unheard-of ability to produce magic.
-These are the talents of someone who is better suited to learn the art of rune linking.”
+These are the talents of someone who is better suited to learn the art of rune-linking.”

-“Linking sensory and effector runes together in novel ways,” Master Owens explained.
+“Linking sensor and effector runes together in novel ways,” Master Owens explained.
 “It's a process that requires a great deal of creativity, Kyle...and frankly, it can be a lot of fun.”

-“Talk to Grand Runic Erasmus later today,” Master Owens ordered, patting Kyle on the knee.
+“Talk to Grand Runic Erasmus later today,” Master Owens urged, patting Kyle on the knee.
 “I think he'll be able to ease your mind about all of this.”

 Kyle sighed.
-He should have known that it was too good to be true.
+He should've known that it was too good to be true.
 He'd failed...and now he was being shipped off to tinkering school.
 He would never have a chance to be a hero like Kalibar.

 “Hey,” a voice called out.
 Kyle snapped out of his morbid thoughts, watching as Ariana sat down next to him, her slender frame sinking into the plush white fabric of the couch.
 She was scowling, her arms crossed over her chest.

 “Hey,” Kyle mumbled back.
 Then he sighed.
 “I'm sorry for...”

 “Forget about it,” Ariana interjected, shaking her head.
 “It's not your fault.
 I'm just frustrated, that's all.”

 Kyle couldn't help but smile.
 Ariana talked – and acted – like a grown-up, even though she was only a year or so older than Kyle.
 She was quick to forgive and forget, much like himself.
 As such, they didn't argue much...and when they did, they didn't fight for long.